thingsboard/thingsboard.github.io/_includes/docs/user-guide/rpc.md

 2. **SQL_RPC_TTL_CHECKING_INTERVAL** <br>parameter is for configuring how often Persistent RPC will be checked whether it's outdated.
 By default, this parameter is set to two hours (in milliseconds).

-3. The system administrator can configure the third parameter through the Tenant Profile.
+The system administrator can configure the default parameter for the tenants through the Tenant Profile.
 This is **RPC TTL days configuration** parameter.
 Configuring this parameter will change the number of days when RPC will be deleted from the database.
 See the screenshot below:

 {% include images-gallery.html imageCollection="tenant-profile-rpc" %}

 #### Rule chain events from RPC

-In the Rule chain, you are able to configure events that will be dispatched every time you send an RPC request.
+In the Rule chain, you are able to configure events that will be dispatched every time you send an RPC request: RPC queued, RPC delivered, RPC successful, RPC timeout, RPC failed.
-With Rule nodes, you can add or remove links for the events that you do not want to send.
+Configured RPC events reflect [RPC states](/docs/{{docsPrefix}}user-guide/rpc/#rpc-states).

 {% include images-gallery.html imageCollection="rule-chain" %}